Coincident Massless, Minimally Coupled Scalar Correlators on General Cosmological Backgrounds: Conclusions

 One thing we have not be able to do is represent $A(t)$ using a simple, nonlocal scalar.
 The approximations we derived, (\ref{Aduring}) and (\ref{Aafter}), are only valid for a general cosmological geometry (\ref{geometry}).
 This should suffice for constructing modified gravity models of cosmology \cite{Tsamis:1997rk,Deser:2007jk,Woodard:2014iga, Deser:2019lmm}, but it does not extend to models whose purpose is to alter the gravitational force \cite{Soussa:2003vv,Deffayet:2011sk, Woodard:2014wia,Deffayet:2014lba}.
 During inflation we showed that $A(t)$ is nearly,

 However, this relation is not quite right, and there is no comparably simple form after inflation.

-Finally, we have resolved the paradoxical sign that Dolgov and Pelliccia found for the $\ln(a)$ term in the de Sitter limit of $A(t)$ \cite{Dolgov:2005se}, which disagrees with the famous early result (\ref{olddS}) \cite{Vilenkin:1982wt,Linde:1982uu,Starobinsky:1982ee}, and with our dimensionally regulated result (\ref{dSprop}) \cite{Onemli:2002hr,Onemli:2004mb}.
+Our method has been to derive results for the {\it primitive} correlators (\ref{threeDs}), without committing to any specific renormalization condition.
+With these results in hand, one can understand the paradoxical sign that Dolgov and Pelliccia found for the $\ln(a)$ term in the de Sitter limit of $A(t)$ \cite{Dolgov:2005se}, which disagrees with the famous early result (\ref{olddS}) \cite{Vilenkin:1982wt,Linde:1982uu, Starobinsky:1982ee}, and with our dimensionally regulated result (\ref{dSprop}) \cite{Onemli:2002hr,Onemli:2004mb}.
 Dolgov and Pelliccia followed the inverse of our procedure, computing $C_{\mu\nu}(t)$ and then using relation (\ref{Sasha1}) to reconstruct $A(t)$.
 There is nothing wrong with this.
 Nor is there anything wrong with them expressing $C_{\mu\nu}$ in terms of the scalar stress tensor,

 The problem is that they chose to renormalize the scalar stress tensor with the counterterm (\ref{DTmn}), rather than isolating $A_{\rm div}$ as we did.
 Renormalizing $T_{\mu\nu}$, rather than $A$, leads to some finite, contributions from expressions (\ref{DC00}-\ref{DCbar}) which do not vanish for de Sitter.
 It is those finite residuals which change the sign of the $\ln(a)$ part of $A(t)$ in expressions (\ref{olddS}) and (\ref{dSprop}).
 Although the two renormalization schemes differ only by finite, local changes at the level of the correlator $C_{\mu\nu}$, the difference in $A(t)$ is not local, so the scheme Dolgov and Pelliccia must be rejected.